MKVuong/Battleship2017/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Game features

-Play against 2 different AI bots:
+Play against 2 different bot difficulties:
     -Bronze Bot: Fires wrecklessly at your ships.
     -Challenger Bot: Fires until detection of one of your ships, and will seek to obliterate it before moving onto the inevitable destruction of the